Sergio Torres (footballer, born 1981): Personal life

 Torres lives in Brighton with his wife Lena and his two daughters, Luna and Nala.
-His wife is Russian, though he first met her whilst she was working in a hotel in Germany where Wycombe Wanderers were playing on a pre-season tour, before she moved to England to study for a masters degree.
+His wife is Russian, though he first met her while she was working in a hotel in Germany where Wycombe Wanderers were playing on a pre-season tour, before she moved to England to study for a master's degree.
 He is of Italian descent through his grandmother, and holds an Italian passport.

 Torres is a supporter of Boca Juniors, having trialled with the club aged 15.
 In 2013, he published his autobiography with co-author Juan Manuel Lopez, titled: The Sergio Torres Story: From The Brick Factory to Old Trafford.
 A biographical film of his career titled The Unknown Torres was subsequently produced by filmmaker Jasper Spanjaart.

-Torres is a close friend of current Swansea City manager and former Scotland international defender Russell Martin, whom he played alongside at Wycombe Wanderers and Peterborough United.
+Torres is a close friend of former Southampton manager and former Scotland international defender Russell Martin, whom he played alongside at Wycombe Wanderers and Peterborough United.
 Torres coaches at the Russell Martin Academy in Brighton, run by Martin.